trixing/venus.dbus-twc3/README.md

 ## Possible improvements

-- [ ] Show Charging Status in the VRM UI.
+- [ ] Allow for control of charging once Tesla adds an API for this.